dmayers340/arjs_poc/README.md

 Project using AR.js and A-Frame.

-Start the server in one of the following ways:
+Start using the following commands ( in separate terminals ):

+- yarn build --watch
 - yarn start

 If using yarn, you will first need to run